 If you are in good or excellent health, and do not qualify for a federal tax credit, many plans are available from the top-rated companies.
 Policies with higher deductibles will provide low-cost options that make more financial sense.
 If there are current medical issues, several policies can still be purchased.
 Of course, for the proper treatment of chronic and ongoing conditions, a plan from a major insurer will cover more of the expenses.
 Also, instead of an annual expenses cap of $1 million or $2 million, maximum covered expenses will be unlimited.

 However, if you missed Open Enrollment, you can still obtain quality medical coverage from many of the top-rated companies.
 And the price you pay may be quite a bit lower than you expected.
 We review below some of the different scenarios that may apply to you.
 These recommendations will make it easy for you to obtain badly-needed benefits at any time, and secure coverage until the following OE period…or longer.
-If Trump Administration legislation changes rules, regulations, or plan availability, we will publish complete details.
+If Administration legislation changes rules, regulations, or plan availability, we will publish complete details.

 Temporary Plan Availability

 They are available in all states, although deductibles, rates and policy specifications vary.
 In some states, you can keep the policy for up to one year without re-applying for another term.
 In many states, after three or six months, you must apply again if you still need to be covered.
 Any major change in health could impact the rate or eligibility.
 Also, taking multiple medications for high blood pressure and cholesterol could also result in a declination.
 Generally, less-severe conditions, such as asthma, allergies, arthritis, and high blood pressure will not impact the underwriting decision, although expenses or complications resulting from prior treatment, will not be covered.